-With exception13, all DER interconnections with LIPA using rotating (synchronous or induction) generators must be ground sources.
+With exception13, all DER interconnections with LIPA using rotating (synchronous or induction) generators must be grounded sources.
 During a phase to ground fault on the LIPA system, the distributed generator can be isolated with the phase to ground fault if the LIPA source opens before the DER system's protective equipment detects the fault condition and isolates from the LIPA system.
-If the generator facility does not provide a sufficient ground source during the period it is isolated with the phase to ground fault, the neutral can shift resulting in overvoltage on the two remaining unfaulted phases.
+If the generator facility is not groundeddoes not provide a sufficient ground source during the period it is isolated with the phase to ground fault, the neutral can shift resulting in overvoltage on the two remaining unfaulted phases.
 This overvoltage can reach 173% of normal and will damage LIPA phase to ground connected load or equipment isolated with the generator.
-To avoid the possibility of an overvoltage due to a neutral shift, LIPA requires that rotating generator DER systems provide a grounded source to the LIPA system. .
+To avoid the possibility of an overvoltage due to a neutral shift, LIPA requires that rotating generator DER systems provide a grounded source to the LIPA system.
+In some cases, LIPA may also require inverter-based and induction generator DER to provide a ground source.